 Why Is Spam Musubi So Popular In Hawaii?

-Multiple theories, but the main one is that Hawaii is a very outdoorsy type of place and Spam Musubi is the ultimate portable snack.
-You can pack it in your bag before you go hiking, you can bring it with you to the beach (toss a few musubis in your beach bag and eat after you come out of the water).
+Hawaii is a very outdoors type of place and Spam Musubi is the ultimate portable snack.
+Pack it in your bag before you go hiking, bring it to the beach (toss a few musubis in your beach bag and eat after you come out of the water).
+Spam Musubi doesn't need to be refrigerated, it's durable, and really hits the spot after outdoors physical activity.
+Just don't forget to bring water or something to drink.

 Spam Musubi at Yama’s Fish Market (Oahu)